 As companies and their employees worldwide transition to hybrid working, the plan of who is in the office and when becomes critical.
 Many companies are creating hybrid team rotas to share information and organise who will be working where.
 Coordinating which days people attend the office and for what purpose is new for many.
 Employees will need support to reduce the burden of this new coordination activity and guidance on what the company expects—having a shared resource that employees can use to see who will be where and when will aid people to plan their work more effectively, making the hybrid team rota or roster essential.

 As we begin to become accustomed to our new hybrid working patterns, companies will look to optimise how they work across different locations instead of almost everyone being in the same place all of the time.
-A focus on how employees collaborate, communicate and coordinate themselves in a hybrid workstyle will be a crucial topic for companies for the foreseeable future.
+A focus on how employees effectively collaborate, communicate and coordinate themselves in a hybrid workstyle will be a crucial topic for companies for the foreseeable future.
 Helping teams adopt new ways of working to improve how they work with distributed team members is critical to the success of hybrid long term, and we think the team rota will be a crucial component.

 What is a hybrid work model?